-Media pluralism is at the centre of political controversy, receiving international attention.
-The ruling power asserts that all constitutional and European norms are observed and claims there is a balanced offer.
+Media pluralism is in the centre of political controversy, receiving international attention.
+The ruling power asserts that all constitutional and European norms are observed and claims about a balanced offer.
 As to critics, some of the main arguments are as follows:

 - All five members of the top authority Media Council are selected by Fidesz, the ruling party, and are appointed for nine years